Non-singular extensions of horizontal stable fold maps from surfaces to the plane: Preliminaries

-In the rest of this section, we prepare some notations to define an ``admissible pair" in \textrm{Theorem~1.1}.
-Let $M$ be a closed oriented surface and $g\colon M\times[0,1)\to\mathbb{R}^{2}$ be a submersion, which is a horizontal stable fold map, denoted by $f$, on the boundary.
-We define the ``weighted graph" of $g$ with reference to \cite{HJF} as follows:
+In the rest of this subsection, we prepare some terms to define a pairing map which appears in \textrm{Theorem\;4.1}.
+Let $M$ be a closed oriented surface and $f\colon M\to\mathbb{R}^2$ be a horizontal stable fold map.
+We will define the signed graph of $f$, which was originally introduced in \cite{HJF}.
+For the definition of the graph, it is necessary to fix an orientation on $M$.
+Accordingly, we assume a fixed orientation on each closed orientable surface throughout this section.

-\begin{defi}[Weighted graph] We define the vertices, edges, and their weights for the \emph{weighted graph} $G_{g}$ of $g$ as follows.
-Each vertex of the graph represents a connected component of $M\times\{0\}\setminus S(f)$, and each edge represents a connected component of $S(f)$, which links two vertices corresponding to adjacent connected components of $M\times\{0\}\setminus S(f)$.
-Each vertex is labeled with ``$+$" (resp. ``$-$") if the restriction of $F|_{\partial N}$ to the corresponding component is orientation preserving (resp. orientation reversing).
-Each edge is labeled with ``$I$" (resp. ``$II$") if the corresponding component intersects with $\mathscr{F}_{I}$ (resp. $\mathscr{F}_{II}$). \end{defi}
+\begin{defi}[\textbf{Signed graph}] We define the vertices, edges, and labels for the \emph{signed graph} $G_{f}$ of $f$ as follows.
+The vertices of the graph correspond bijectively to the connected components of $M\setminus S(f)$.
+The edges correspond bijectively to the components of $S(f)$, and each edge connects the two vertices associated with the adjacent components of $M\setminus S(f)$.
+Each vertex is labeled with ``$+$" (resp.\ ``$-$") if the restriction of $f$ to the corresponding component of $M\setminus S(f)$ is orientation preserving (resp.\ reversing). \end{defi}

+\begin{rem} In \cite{HJF}, they define the \emph{weighted graphs} for stable maps from surfaces to the plane.
+It is defined to post the genera of the regular components to the corresponding vertices.
+In this paper, we use ``signed graphs" since we do not need the weights. \end{rem}